 Heavy-duty steel push piers are the most common method for repairing a settled pier foundation.
 They offer a minimally invasive way to stabilize and strengthen the foundation.
 After the piers are driven deep down into the load-bearing soil, synchronized hydraulic jacks raise the foundation.

 Although helical piers are usually used to build new foundations, they’re also sometimes used to stabilize existing foundations, especially lightweight ones.
 Installation is both quick and minimally invasive.
 The piers are turned into the soil until they reach the load-bearing strata.
 Synchronized hydraulic jacks then lift the building back up.

 Crawl space support jacks

 Sometimes a pier foundation shows signs that something is wrong even though the foundation is perfectly sound.
 You might notice an uneven floor, a spongy floor, or furniture that shakes when you walk by.
 Since these problems are often caused by settled support posts in the crawl space or deteriorated screw jacks, the solution is to replace the posts and/or screw jacks.

 Although they’re not as popular as they once were, a pier foundation is still a great choice for a foundation because they’re inexpensive to build, last for years, and provide easy access to the home’s plumbing and wiring.
 However, like anything else, they’re not without their problems.
-If you own a pier foundation home experiencing problems and you’re in our service area in Nebraska, Iowa, Kansas, and Missouri, contact us today for a free inspection and estimate.
+If you own a pier foundation home experiencing problems and you’re in our service area in Nebraska, Iowa, Kansas, and Missouri, contact us today for an estimate.